Visit here for Faculty policies, or here for Staff, Visitors, and Alumni policies.

 Disruptive cell phone conversations are prohibited in the library.
 Please consider your fellow students and take your conversations outside or send a nice, quiet text message.

-It is best to eat or drink meals in the commons rather than in the library.
-The commons has tables and trashcans for your convenience.
+It is best to eat meals in the Crawford Commons rather than in the library.
+The Commons has a kitchenette, tables, and trash cans for your convenience.
+You may also find the Commons a pleasant place for studying.
 Covered drinks and snacks are permitted in the library.

 Books and articles not held at WJU may be requested from other libraries by students through our library, in most cases at no extra charge.
 To find out more about interlibrary loans or to request an item from another library, click here.